The 50 Word Fiction Competition

 Click here to see a full-size image.

 You can submit one entry to either the all-age category or the young writers category.
 Please read the terms and conditions carefully before entering.

-Stories can only be submitted in the body of an email or as a word document attachment.
 We welcome entries in Scots or Gaelic for both categories.

 Due to the high volume of entries received we are unable to give feedback.

 You will receive a confirmation message on screen after submitting.
 Please note that we no longer send acknowledgement emails.

 If you have any questions about the competition, please send them to: firstname.lastname@example.org

 All-age category winning story by Lauren Heaven:

 It was rammed.
 She told him it would be.